Alterdesk/hubot-questionnaire-framework/README.md

 flow.email("email", "What is your email address?", "Invalid email");

-// Only accept domains "alterdesk.com" and ".nl" flow.email("email", "What is your email address?", "Invalid email or domain not allowed", ["alterdesk.com", "nl]);
+// Only accept domains "alterdesk.com" and ".nl" flow.email("email", "What is your email address?", "Invalid email or domain not allowed", ["alterdesk.com", ".nl"]);
 ```

 ### PhoneNumberQuestion